apache/druid/docs/development/extensions-contrib/delta-lake.md

 See [Loading extensions](../../configuration/extensions.md#loading-extensions) for more information.

 The Delta input source reads the configured Delta Lake table and extracts all the underlying delta files in the table's latest snapshot.
-Delta Lake files are versioned Parquet format.
+These Delta Lake files are in versioned Parquet format

 ## Known limitations